How Credit Works

 Why is your credit history different with different credit bureaus?

-Simply put, not every financial institution reports to all three of the major credit reporting agencies.
+Simply put, not every lender reports to all three of the major credit reporting agencies.
 For example, you may have a personal loan at company A that only reports to Equifax, while your car loan through company B reports to TransUnion.
 In this case, your credit reports at the two bureaus will look a little different, because they show different pieces of your credit history.

 Note: not all lenders pull from each major credit bureau when they check your credit during applications either.